Lilianada/Lilyslab/Content/writings/why-i-write.md

 published: true
 ---

 After reading [Julian Shapiro's guide on writing](https://www.julian.com/guide/write/ideas) I realized that I do not write for anyone but myself.
-My objectives for writing makes the reason behind writing clear and my motivation ensures that I am able to see it through.
+My objectives for writing makes the reason behind writing clear and my motivation ensures that I am able to see through with it.
 When you have the wrong objective or haven't figured your reason for writing and have no motivation in place for it, this causes a friction between you and writing, and to write, you need to [[reduce the friction]].

 My objectives for writing are:
 - I write because it helps me learn better.
 I am able to think about concepts and topics indepthly, distill the topics or ideas into simple chunks that I can understand, assimilate those chunks in order to be able to make sense of them and then write about them.